 - HIV or AIDS

 - Artificial Joints

 Tooth Extraction Aftercare

 You will experience some discomfort after the extraction.
 It may take a few days for you to recover.
-Dr. Robinson will provide you with aftercare instructions and prescribe painkillers to minimize your pain.
+Dr. Cook will provide you with aftercare instructions and prescribe painkillers to minimize your pain.
 Your rate of recovery depends on you following these tips:

 - Avoid rinsing or spitting for 24 hours after the extraction

 - After 24 hours, rinse your mouth with salt and warm water solution